 To help with the adjustment to a vegetarian or vegan diet, start by mixing the vegetarian food in with what you usually serve.
 Gradually change the proportion until there is no meat left.
 If your efforts are met with resistance, tempt your animal friends by serving it warm or by adding soy milk, nutritional yeast (available at natural-food stores), olive oil, tomato sauce (most dogs love spaghetti!), catnip (for cats), powdered kelp, baby food that doesn’t contain onions, or other seasonings.
 Many cats like nutritional yeast and pieces of melon, and most love mashed chickpeas and veggie burgers.
 If your companion animals are addicted to supermarket pet food, it may take a while for them to adapt.

-After switching dogs or cats to a vegetarian diet, monitor them closely to make sure that their new diet agrees with them, especially if they are still puppies or kittens.
+After switching dogs or cats to a vegan diet, monitor them closely to make sure that their new diet agrees with them, especially if they are still puppies or kittens.
 Watch for chronic gastrointestinal and skin problems, and note any new health problems.
 Most dogs and cats’ health improves on a vegetarian diet, but occasionally an animal may not thrive, so use common sense if this occurs.